GameTechDev/MaskedOcclusionCulling/README.md

 After generating the triangle lists for each bin, the triangles may be rendered using the `RenderTrilist()` function and the rendering region should be limited using a scissor rectangle.
 It should be noted that the `BinTriangles()` function makes assumptions on the size of the bins, and the calling application must therefore always compute the scissor region of each bin, relying on the `ComputeBinWidthHeight()` utility function as shown in the example below.
-Note that the scissor rectangle is specified in pixel coordinates according to OpenGL conventions, i.e. (0,0) is the bottom left corner of the screen and (width, height) is the top right corner.
+Note that the scissor rectangle is specified in screen space coordinates which depends on the `USE_D3D` define.

 ```C++
 unsigned int binWidth, binHeight;